 2008 Stephanie Napa Valley Proprietary Red Wine

-A seductive blend of all 5 Bordeaux varietals grown at the Hestan estate, winemaker Jeff Gaffner co-ferments many of the lots to add complexity and layers to the 2008 Stephanie Proprietary Red Wine.
+A blend of all 5 Bordeaux varietals grown at the Hestan estate, winemaker Jeff Gaffner co-harvests and co-ferments many of the lots to add complexity and layers to the 2008 Stephanie Proprietary Red Wine.

 September & October 2008